Southern Utah Fall Colors

 - Transportation to/from your home to Kanab, UT.

 - Alcoholic Beverages.

-- Meals and snacks with exception of final group dinner.
+- Meals and snacks with exception of final group lunch.

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 25% deposit.
 If you pay the deposit, the remaining amount will be charged 60-days prior to arrival to the credit card we have on file.

 - Sturdy tripod and ballhead

 - Wide angle lens (16-35mm is perfect).
 For crop sensor, you'll want 10-22mm.

 - Mid-range zoom lens in the range of 24-100mm.